 SHARE offers survivor-led support to those affected by breast or ovarian cancers.
 Send an e-mail to the address above, or call the hotline for emotional support, information, and resources.
 Calls are answered by breast or ovarian cancer survivors 24 hours a day, seven days a week.

 Susan G. Komen for the Cure supports breast cancer research and community-based outreach programs.
 The Breast Care Helpline provides general information about breast health, facts about disease and treatment options, and information about community resources and support groups.
-Calls are answered from 9:00 AM to 7:00 PM ET, Monday through Thursday, and from 9:00 AM to 5:00 PM ET on Friday.
+Calls and emails are answered from 9:00 AM to 10:00 PM ET, Monday through Friday.

 Us TOO communicates information to enable people to make informed choices regarding detection and treatment of prostate cancer.
-Upon request to its Prostate Cancer Education and Support Network, Us TOO will connect a new caller with prostate cancer with a prostate cancer survivor for information and support.
+Us TOO will connect a new caller with prostate cancer with a prostate cancer survivor for information and support.
 Calls are answered between 9:00 AM and 5:00 PM CT, Monday through Friday.